Crushing The Biggest Solana Liquid Staking Misconceptions

 Are LSTs Bad for Validators?

-Understanding The Concern
+Understanding the Concern

 How Solana’s Stake Pool Design Supports Validators